devisis/myrag/README.md

 ## Acknowledgements

-Firstly I would like to take the opportunity to thank Tim Nelon my mentor for his feedback, advice, time and support.
+Firstly I would like to take the opportunity to thank Tim Nelson my mentor for his feedback, advice, time and support.
 He has helped me come a long way.

 Second I would like to thank all Code Institute Tutors, Student Care and Slack for giving me access to all the knowledge needed.